 Much of our work will be in the 'here and now', exploring what things mean for you, both in and outside of the therapeutic space and often this can link to reactions you had in the past, offering insights into some of the fears and anxieties you have in life to-day.
-I have a particular interest in Existential theories and philosophies, which can work well with mature individuals and those seeking meaning in their lives.
+I have a particular interest in Existential theories and philosophies, which can work well for Neurodivergent adults, and with mature individuals and those seeking meaning in their lives.

 Training, qualifications & experience

 As a qualified Psychotherapeutic Counsellor, I trained integratively at University Degree level (on a full time UKCP Practitioners course), drawing from several theoretical modalities to inform my practice, including Existential and Phenomenological theory, Person Centred Rogerian theory, Psychodynamic theory and Cognitive Behavioural Therapy (CBT).
 I was awarded a 2.1 BSc.
 (Hons.)